PyGreSQL/PyGreSQL/docs/contents/pgdb/types.rst

 Type objects
 ------------

-.. class:: Type
+.. class:: DbType

 The :attr:`Cursor.description` attribute returns information about each of the result columns of a query.
-The *type_code* must compare equal to one of the :class:`Type` objects defined below.
+The *type_code* must compare equal to one of the :class:`DbType` objects defined below.
 Type objects can be equal to more than one type code (e.g. :class:`DATETIME` is equal to the type codes for ``date``, ``time`` and ``timestamp`` columns).

-The pgdb module exports the following :class:`Type` objects as part of the DB-API 2 standard:
+The pgdb module exports the following :class:`DbType` objects as part of the DB-API 2 standard:

 .. object:: STRING